edgararturocastrejon/osticket-prereqs/README.md

 </p>
 <p>
 When logged in you can click no to all the privacy settings an click yes on Network to enable other computers from your network to find you.
 Then, open and download this: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6.
 We will use these files to open and install osTicket.
-Upload the files on your desktop. (for convenience) When finished click the start panel on the bottom left corner and type Control Panel.
+Upload the files on your desktop. (for convenience) <p>When finished click the start panel on the bottom left corner and type Control Panel.
 Under Programs click Uninstall a program.
 On the left click on Turn Windows features on or off.
 Check the box that says Internet Information Services.
 (IIS) Inside World Wide Web Services click -> Application Development Features -> and enable [X] CGI [X] Common HTTP Features.
 Go to internt explorer and type on the address bar 127.0.0.1 to check if installation was successful.
 </p>
 <br />